The BEST Gazpacho Soup Recipe That You Can't Mess Up!

 How you process it in the food processor depends on how smooth or chunky you want it.
 I like mine with some texture and small pieces, so I pureed half the ingredients and pulse chopped the rest until they were the size I wanted.

 Food processor bowls vary in size.
 You might need to chop and puree in batches.
-Just don't skip the step where you slowly add the oil while it processes.
+Just don't skip the step where you slowly add the oil while it processes, that thickens it up.

 Some people prefer to strain the puree to get out any seeds from the tomatoes.
 If you want to do this, be sure you do it before you add the cilantro.